Pjhw/The-Odin-Project/README.md

-This is my "The Odin Project" ReadMe on git!
+This is my current walkthrough of The Odin Project!

+All sub-directories have a Live Version of the code in its respective ReadMe.
+Try it out!